EpsilonSolutions/netscaler-command-reference/docs/basic/servicegroup/servicegroup.md

 <b>serverName</b>
 Name of the server to which to bind the service group.

+<b>port</b>
+Server port number.

+<b>weight</b>
+weight of the monitor that is bound to servicegroup.
+Minimum value: 1

+<b>CustomServerID</b>
+The identifier for this IP:Port pair.
+Used when the persistency type is set to Custom Server ID.
+Default value: "None"

+<b>hashId</b>
+The hash identifier for the service.
+This must be unique for each service.
+This parameter is used by hash based load balancing methods.
+Minimum value: 1

 <b>monitorName</b>
 Name of the monitor bound to the service group.
 Used to assign a weight to the monitor.

 <b>maxClient</b>
 Maximum number of simultaneous open connections for the service group.
+Minimum value: 0
 Maximum value: 4294967294

 <b>maxReq</b>
 Maximum number of requests that can be sent on a persistent connection to the service group.
 Note: Connection requests beyond this value are rejected.
+Minimum value: 0
 Maximum value: 65535

 <b>healthMonitor</b>